Want to be part of the 2025 – 2026 Cairns Youth Council?

 Is the Young Mayors program a school activity?

-No. Elections will be run at schools, but the Young Mayors program is not part of the curriculum.
+No. Elections will be run at schools, in libraries and community locations, but the Young Mayors program is not part of the curriculum.
+Nominees do not need to be attending school to nominate.

 The Youth Council runs outside of school time, but it’s best to let your school know you’ll be getting involved either as a candidate, or as an elected Youth Council member.
 A letter to your school can be provided on request.